Ask Slashdot: What Are Some Things That Every Hacker Once Knew?

 Then there was no real networking software, but there was the contents of the computer connected over serial or parallel seen as an extra "disk drive" with its volumes seen as directories.

 So, you want to copy a file to that guy three computers over to your left?
+The guy to your left connects to you over serial, so open the 'drive' that stands for serial link, and you're on his computer.
+Then open the 'parport' directory and you're two computers over.
+Open another 'serial' and you're with access to the computer you wanted

 Re: (Score:2)